momentum-mod/docs/_posts/guides/2021-12-21-guide_gamemode-info-surf.md

 ## How Surf Works

-You can surf by holding A on the right side of the ramp and D on the left without holding W.
+Surfing on a ramp requires holding A on the right side of the ramp and D on the left, without holding W.
-When getting on a ramp you need to look downwards, then slowly turn your camera until the bottom where you should be looking flat with the ramp.
+When boarding a ramp you need to look downwards, then slowly turn your camera until the bottom where you should be looking flat with the ramp.
-If you want to jump you need to slowly start looking at the ramp and when you're halfway up look directly at it.
+If you want to jump off a ramp you need to slowly look towards it.
-When you are mid-air its beneficial to strafe by looking left while holding A then switcing to looking right while holding D and repeating that.
+When you are mid-air its beneficial to strafe by holding A and turning left, then quickly switching to holding D and turning right then doing that motion again.